Moon House Day Hiking Permits

 Permit & Season Information

 This permit is for visiting Moon House.
 Starting in the spring of 2023, permit check-in requirements have been reinstated.
 Your permit is not valid until you meet in person with a BLM Park Ranger.
-To get your permit validated, print two copies of your permit and visit the Kane Gulch Ranger Station or the Monticello Field Office .
+To get your permit validated, print one copy of your permit and visit the Kane Gulch Ranger Station or the Monticello Field Office .
 A ranger will speak with you about archeological site etiquette , provide current conditions , and go over details of your trip with you.
 Please note that validation is not required in the offseasons (summer and winter): see "Important Dates" below for more information.

 Cedar Mesa backpacking permits and Cedar Mesa / Comb Ridge Day Hiking Passes can be obtained through their respective recreation.gov pages.
 Visit those pages to purchase permits.